anish-thakker/CFB-recruiting-war/README.md

 Select a state, star rating, position, and time period and the rankings will automatically update!

 # Creation
-Web application hosted through AWS using an EC2 instance.
+Web application deployed on AWS using an EC2 instance.

 Front end written using Shiny - "an R package that makes it easy to build interactive web apps straight from R."